 I took a photo or screenshot of the game board, instructions, and cards.
 (This was super easy to do with my iPad).

-*Note that the next three photos are all a part of the same note (just taken in 3 screenshots).
+*Note that the following three photos are part of the same note (just taken in 3 screenshots).

 I used tags to make categories for each game.
 For example, tags I used for the Ladybug game were: grand staff, keyboard topography, music alphabet, and staff notation.
 This will help me as I search for games in my Evernote notebook.

 For more on the benefit and power of using tags in Evernote, see Amy’s video post, Evernote: Account Features, Tagging, and More.

 The image below shows a search I did for “keyboard topography.”
 As you can see, the list of games that I have is shown on the left.
 I really like that it brings up the photos!

 I also took this opportunity to set up a file cabinet to store my games physically, and I added the drawer number right after the game’s name when I entered each note.
-My games are easy to look up in Evernote and easy to find in their file cabinet.
+My games are easy to look up in Evernote and find in their file cabinet.

 This system is working great for me so far.
 Now, I just need to keep up with it as I add new games.
 It feels so good to have the pile of games organized and the game monster conquered.
 Thanks, Evernote!